Eye Care Services

 Neurolens

 We are so excited to be able to offer our patients this type of lens.
-These lenses are the first prescription lenses that uses a contoured prism to realign the eyes and relieve pressure on the trigeminal nerve.
+These are the first prescription lenses that use a contoured prism to realign the eyes and relieve pressure on the trigeminal nerve.

 This type of contoured prism lens can help fight the effects of digital eye strain.
 We have talked about blue light and digital eye strain here before, and this lens could be an alternative to blue-light-blocking lenses.